syncthing/syncthing/CONTRIBUTING.md

 Please do contribute!
 If you want to contribute but are unsure where to start, the [Contributions Needed topic](http://discourse.syncthing.net/t/49) lists areas in need of attention.
 In general, any open issues are fair game!
+Be prepared for a [certain amount of review](https://discourse.syncthing.net/t/733); it's all in the name of quality. :)

 ## Licensing